heroku/heroku-cli-plugin-ai/README.md

   $ heroku ai:models:destroy MODEL_RESOURCE -a <value> [-c <value>] [-f] [-r <value>]

 ARGUMENTS
-  MODEL_RESOURCE  resource ID or alias of the model resource to destroy
+  MODEL_RESOURCE  resource ID or alias of model resource to destroy

 FLAGS
-  -a, --app=<value>      (required) app to run command against -c, --confirm=<value>  set to app name to bypass confirm prompt -f, --force            allow destruction even if connected to other apps -r, --remote=<value>   git remote of app to use
+  -a, --app=<value>      (required) app to run command against -c, --confirm=<value>  set to app name to bypass confirmation prompt -f, --force            allow destruction even if connected to other apps -r, --remote=<value>   git remote of app to use